Uterine Artery Embolization for Adenomyosis: A Treatment Invasive Solution

 What is the best option for adenomyosis?

 The best treatment option for adenomyosis depends on the patient’s condition, symptoms, and reproductive goals.
-Here are some commonly considered options:
+Here are some commonly options:

 • Uterine Artery Embolization (UAE) is ideal for those seeking a minimally invasive, nonsurgical option with high success rates and symptom improvement.